Armenia reports first death related to coronavirus

 A 72-year-old woman diagnosed with the coronavirus died in Armenia on Thursday, the Health Ministry's spokeswoman said, reporting the country's first death related to the virus.

+The patient had coronary heart disease as well as other underlying conditions.
 Armenia, a country of around 3 million people, had reported 290 coronavirus cases as of Thursday, the highest number among countries in the South Caucasus region.
+Eighteen patients have recovered.

+The country's Defence Ministry reported on Thursday that three servicemen had tested positive for coronavirus.
+Neighbouring Azerbaijan reported that a third patient had died from the coronavirus, while total number of infected people rose by 29 to 122, while 15 patients have recovered.

+In another South Caucasus country, Georgia, number of patients rose to 79 with no deaths.
+"The pre-crisis stage in the country will probably continue for 10 more days and it's likely that then we'll face a critical stage," Amiran Gamkrelidze, Georgia's head of the National Center for Disease Control, told a briefing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)